 In this class, you’ll learn how to convert wireframes into UI mockups.
 You’ll also learn how to set up a holistic UI style guide to present your experience ideas in an engaging and appealing way.

-Assignment #7: Using Adobe Photoshop (or alternative software), create UI mockups for each of your different wireframes.
+Assignment #4: Using Adobe Photoshop (or alternative software), create UI mockups for each of your different wireframes.
+With a help of a color blind simulator, evaluate the accessibility of your UI mockup.
+Make adjustments as necessary.

 Go Deeper: Develop your own UI style guide.